scala/scala-lang/blog/_posts/2025-05-28-scala-days-2025-announcement.md

 layout: blog-detail
 category: blog
 title: "Scala Days 2025 - Functional Programming And The Real World"
-by: Scala Days Team
+by: Darja Jovanovic
 ---
 The [Scala Days Program Committee](https://scaladays.org/#committee) is proud to announce the 2025 [conference program](https://scaladays.org/schedule).
 It's buzzing with awesome talks, and there's something for everyone!
-A special thank you for their work, time, and expertise over the past couple of months <3
+A special thank you for their work, time, and expertise over the past couple of months ❤️

-The Scala Days 2025 theme is Functional Programming And The Real World.
+The Scala Days 2025 theme is **Functional Programming And The Real World**.
 The event will feature keynotes from Evan Czaplicki (creator of Elm), Martin Odersky (lead designer of Scala), and Ralf Jung (Rust core-team member), followed by four tracks across two days, bringing over fifty speakers to the stage.
 That is the most comprehensive tour of the Scala ecosystem yet.

 Beyond the program, being a part of Scala Days means being in great company.
-It’s a place to reconnect with your community colleagues, exchange with Scala leaders and Scala research team; to discover Scala companies and their products and services, individuals finding new job opportunities, and create trust relationships and lasting memories.
+It’s a place to reconnect with your community colleagues, exchange with Scala leaders and the Scala research team; to discover Scala companies and their products and services, individuals finding new job opportunities, and create trust relationships and lasting memories.
 Additionally, collocated, free events are known to complement the conference and strengthen the community bonds and spirit.
 Keep an eye on the upcoming announcements regarding those.
 Note that some of them will take place before (18th August) and after (22nd August) the conference itself.
+The journey to Scala Days can also be fun, see the [Scala Jam Train](https://www.meetup.com/london-scala/events/307435835/) going form London and Paris to Lausanne.
 The organising team is very inspired to, for the 12th time, bring Scala Days to life this August and welcome all the participants.

 > **Quick note:**
-> 1. There’s a small window to buy your tickets on the Early Bird price while the program is announced.
+> 1. There’s a small window to buy your tickets at the Early Bird price while the program is announced.
 Standard price starts on 30th May.
 > 2. The program is still subject to minor adjustment, due to speaker slot movements, ongoing confirmations, and alike.

 ## About the program